PDM4AR/exercises/docs/00-preliminaries.md

 If you are using __Linux__, you can choose to either install `Docker Engine` or `Docker Desktop`, but __NOT__ both. `Docker Engine` is the core container runtime and is bundled with the Docker CLI `docker`, while `Docker Desktop` is `Docker Engine + GUI + extra tools`.

-👉 For this course, `Docker Engine` is recommended for its simplicity and lower resource usage.
+👉 For **Linux** users of this course, `Docker Engine` is recommended for its simplicity and lower resource usage.

 - [Install Docker Engine on Linux](https://docs.docker.com/engine/install/), or
 - [Install Docker Desktop on Linux](https://docs.docker.com/desktop/install/linux-install/)